PSExec as a Helper in Troubleshooting

 How

-3) That you have changed directory into the directory where PSTools is located
+3) You changed into the directory where PsTools is located.

-We'll start by simply connecting to the remote computer by name in an interactive PSEXEC shell:
+Connect to the remote computer by name in an interactive PsExec shell:

 psexec64 \\computername -h cmd

-You'll end up in a shell like the below ('exit' will allow you to leave that shell)
+You should end up in a shell like the one below.
+Type exit to leave the remote shell.

 sc stop filewavewinclient